Code Audit Project

 Public feedback from this video can be viewed here.

-In addition to the Middle Housing code amendments adopted in 2022, this phase will focus on additional "clean up" of residential Zones and Zones that allow residential uses , to ensure all housing types have a clear and objective set of procedures and standards.
-Work is expected to be complete on this phase in 2024.
+In addition to the Middle Housing code amendments adopted in 2022, this phase focused on additional "clean up" of residential Zones and Zones that allow residential uses , to ensure all housing types have a clear and objective set of procedures and standards.
+The main outcomes of the project were as follows:

-Status (Phase 4): Planning Commission work sessions are ongoing, and work is expected to be complete on this phase in 2024.
+Status (Phase 4): Planning Commission work sessions are ongoing

 How Can I Get Involved?